p4ul-t/steam-share-master-ssm/README.md

 ## 📥 Installation
 1. [Download](https://github.com/p4ul-t/steam-share-master-ssm/releases/download/v0.1.4.electron_js/Steam.Share.Master.Setup.0.1.4.exe)
-2. Unzip and store the folder anywhere you want
-3. Click on the `.exe` file to install the program
+2. Click on the `.exe` file to install the program
    *When the program is launched, pin it to your taskbar for quicker access in the future.*

 ## 🛠 Usage